Wants to Meet Up

 Also couchsurfed in Argentina with Guille!
 Didn't stay with him but he brought my friend and I around the lovely city of Buenos Aires.
 We had a great day sampling traditional coffee, seeing the Recoleta Cemetery, theatre, museum, had dinner and wine, and then went for tango lessons that very night :) loved every bit of it!

-In Uruguay, met Mariano, a wonderful host who brought my friend and I to the most quaint-looking little beach house in Punta Del Este.
+In Uruguay, I met Mariano, a wonderful host who brought my friend and I to the most quaint-looking little beach house in Punta Del Este.
 One of the most memorable moments ever - frolicking in the untouched beaches, making smoothies together, and eating some of the best steak in the world.
-Loved it!!!

-Random ambiguous poetry, photography (grass/streets/window sills/and sunsets) , touching mimosas (this is actually really fun), eating hashbrowns with syrup, listening to indie folk and write, trying to overcome my irrational phobia of clowns, failing yet again to maintain my blog, doodling, sketching horses, cryptic lines and tweets, pretending unicorns exist, scrap-booking, pondering on provocative quotes, thinking about existence, trying to reconcile my dichotomous life, sending postcards from abroad home to myself, and of course, wanderlusting.
+Random ambiguous poetry, photography (grass/streets/window sills/and sunsets) , touching mimosas (this is actually really fun), discussing God vs religion, eating hashbrowns with syrup, listening to indie folk and write, trying to overcome my irrational phobia of clowns, failing yet again to maintain my blog, doodling, sketching horses, cryptic lines and tweets, pretending unicorns exist, scrap-booking, pondering on provocative quotes, thinking about existence, trying to reconcile my dichotomous life, sending postcards from abroad home to myself, and of course, wanderlusting.

 Having an astronomy lesson at 3 in the morning on the top-deck of a ship, somewhere in the middle of the Atlantic ocean, seeing shooting stars for the first time in my life.